appvision-gmbh/json2typescript/README.md

 `void registerClasses(...classReferences: { new(): any }[])`

-Registers a list of classes to be used in the discriminator feature.
+Registers a list of classes to be used with lazy-loading and in the discriminator feature.

 `void ungisterClasses(...classReferences: { new(): any }[])`

-Unregisters a list of classes from the discriminator feature.
+Unregisters a list of classes from lazy-loading and the discriminator feature.

 `void unregisterAllClasses()`

-Unregisters all classes from the discriminator feature.
+Unregisters all classes from lazy-loading and the discriminator feature.

-> Note: You only need to register and unregister classes if you use the discriminator feature.
+> Note: You only need to register and unregister classes if you use lazy-loading or the discriminator feature.
 Otherwise, these methods are without any effect.

 #### Other methods